How to inspect your climbing harness

 Step 10: Check that the straps are correctly threaded, with no twists.

 Step 11: Verify that the buckles operate properly.
 Refer to the Technical Notice to verify the correct function of the buckles.

 Step 12: Check the condition of the waist and leg foams for any cuts, wear, tears, etc.

 Step 13: Check the condition of the elastic keepers and leg loop elastics for any cuts, wear, tears, etc.

 Step 14: Check the condition of the equipment loops for any cuts, wear, tears, etc.

-If any element of your harness is marked as “To repair”, you should refrain from using it until any possible repairs can be made.
+If any element of your harness is marked as “To monitor”, you should very regularly inspect the area of concern.
 If an element was marked as “Do not use, retire”, you should destroy it to prevent further use and purchase a new one.

 Examples of harnesses that are worn out or should be retired